eclipse-cdt-cloud/theia-trace-extension/README.md

 Note that an experiment is a collection of traces that are analyzed together where each event of each trace in the experiment is analyzed in chronological order.

 The example Trace Compass trace server above supports LTTng Kernel and UST traces.
 Example LTTng traces can be retrieved from the [Trace Compass Tutorials](https://github.com/tuxology/tracevizlab).
 Just download the archive [TraceCompassTutorialTraces](https://github.com/tuxology/tracevizlab/blob/master/labs/TraceCompassTutorialTraces.tgz), extract them into a local directory on your computer.
+They can also be automatically downloaded by running `yarn download:sample-traces` from the repository's root.

 ### Open the Trace Explorer
 To open the **Trace Explorer**, select menu **View** from the top-level menu and then select **Trace Explorer** in the list of views.
 Then the **Trace Explorer** icon will be added on the right side below the **File Explorer** Icon.